 Dark leafy greens are super for women during the Perimenopause.
 They stimulate liver function and are mineral rich in calcium, magnesium, potassium and vitamins A,C,E and K. Magnesium is particularly important.
 It helps with energy production (ATP), muscle relaxation, balancing blood sugar, soothing anxiety and is helpful for restoring healthy sleep patterns.
 Here are some good sources: Kale Spinach Swiss Chard Rocket Watercress Beet greens

 - Reduce alcohol, caffeine, sugar and other inflammatory foods.

 - Try to cut back on stress by setting healthy boundaries.

 - Arrange relaxation and rejuvenation time in your week.

 - Exercise smarter not harder – think strength training and regular movement rather than excessive cardio.

 - Determine a consistent sleep hygiene routine.

-- Make a life assessment and prioritise what is actually important to you and how you can bring more of this into your future.
+- Make a life assessment.
+Prioritise what is actually important to you and plan how you can bring more of this into your future.